 On October 19, youth organizations around the world published an open letter to the FIA asserting their right to tobacco-free sports, and condemning the FIA for enabling tobacco sponsorship in F1.
 The signatories to the letter put it simply and truthfully for the FIA: “Tobacco and sports don’t mix as we remain the target of tobacco companies.”
 Their request of the FIA is clear: Ban tobacco sponsorship in F1 immediately.

-F1 has a duty to prevent youth addiction
+F1 has a duty to prevent youth e-cigarette addiction

 F1 has a responsibility to protect its audiences, and particularly its youngest fans, from being targeted by Big Tobacco.
 With the open letter, the sport’s future leadership is tasked with doing better than the current FIA president, who has thus far failed to take any meaningful action.